by-jp/www.byjp.me/content/memex/web/functionality.md

 I'd either let people click links but 'save them for later' (when they're back online), or keep the interaction totally within the site.

-## Stylying RSS feed
+## Styling RSS feeds

 I've used the recommendations on [this site](https://claytonerrington.com/blog/adding-some-flare-to-rss/) to ensure the RSS feeds on this site look pretty too!
-(Stick `index.xml` at the end of any page listing posts to see what I mean, eg [byjp.me/posts/index.xml](https://www.byjp.me/posts/index.xml).)
+(Stick `index.xml` at the end of any page listing posts to see what I mean, eg [byjp.me/posts/index.xml](/posts/index.xml).)